-^{41.} Dambrogio, "Historic Letterlocking."
+41 Dambrogio, "Historic Letterlocking."

-Looking at the same letter now, however, it is the material security features that jump out from the page.
-The author clearly went to great lengths to protect his identity and the contents of his letter, first of all by practicing "cover within cover," a method still used today by intelligence agencies to provide additional security for operatives in the field.
-From the outside the letter appears inconspicuous, addressed to "merchant Folcher in The Hague in Holland" (fig. 3), but once opened Folcher would find another sealed letter inside, with instructions "to carry the enclosure to its address," that of refugee minister Couët du Vivier in The Hague (fig. 4).
+What had thus been a gut instinct on our part - don't open the closed letters, be sure all are folded back properly - thus was translated into a field of research and a potential source of meaning.
+We realize that the letters matter, too, because of their materiality.
+Nearly all letter-writers in the Brienne Collection, whether high-born or from humbler backgrounds, engaged in letterlocking, protecting the content of their personal missives with wax seals, paper locks, and intricate folding formats.
+Take, for example, a letter sent from Nîmes in 1698.
+When Van der Linden first spotted this letter in Felten's catalogue in 2012, he was excited about the content: the author, a Huguenot minister, had traveled to France to covertly preach to Protestants who secretly tried to keep their faith alive.
+In his letter, the undercover preacher offers rare personal testimony of his experiences in southern France: "God, who is infinitely wiser than us, has sent me in this time of distress to comfort and strengthen his children.
+I can tell you that my presence alone, with the grace of the Lord, supports many in this battle of Faith."
+"42 appears inconspicuous, addressed to "merchant Folcher in The Hague in Holland" (fig. 3), but once opened Folcher would find another sealed letter inside, with instructions "to carry the enclosure to its address," that of refugee minister Couët du Vivier in The Hague (fig. 4).
 The contents of the second letter were also protected: instead of the usual single seal, the author applied no fewer than three seals to lock his letter shut (fig. 5).
 He also took the sensible precaution to sign this letter with the asterisks of anonymity instead of his real name.
-The postscript informs us why this Huguenot preacher practiced such an obsessive form of epistolary security: "I ask you to greet my family, and those who do me the honor of loving me.
-But it is important that they do not know where I am, nor where I am going."43 Clearly, the very human desire to stay in touch with family and friends in The Hague had prompted him to write a letter, but to protect his identity and clandestine preaching mission on Catholic territory, it was vital to devise security measures.
-Ironically, these strategies worked a little too well: the letter passed across French territory without being intercepted, but it was never delivered because Folcher had moved to Leiden and Brienne never forwarded the letter.
+The postscript informs us why this Huguenot preacher practiced such as obsessive form of epistolary security: "I ask you to greet my family, and those who are hor to love me.
+But it is important that they do not know where I am, nor where I am going."
+Clearly, the very human desire to stay in touch with family and friends in The Hague had prompted him to write a letter, but in order to protect his identity and clandestine preaching mission on Catholic territory, it was vital to devise security measures.
+Ironically, these strategies worked a little too well: the letter passed across French territory without being intercepted, but was never delivered because Folcher had moved to Leiden and Brienne never forwarded the letter.